ELECTRONIC MUSIC PRODUCTION

 An innovative, industry focused degree that explores the skills needed to create, produce and perform high quality electronic music.
 At its core, this Electronic Music Production degree covers both essential and advanced composition and production techniques.
 During the 3 years, you will explore new and exciting methods of sound creation and manipulation using industry standard software, such as Logic Pro 10 and Ableton.
 Experiment with DJ and live electronic performance technologies and develop your own performance tools, synthesizers and signal processors, as well as refining your skills in processing, sampling, mixing and mastering.

 You will gain significant insight into a wide variety of electronic music production techniques and methodologies.
 Using these lessons, you will be encouraged to incorporate the techniques into your own practice and modify them to develop your own unique method of working and personal style.
-In addition, you will learn the complexities of the music industry and various ways to find your place within it.
+The wide range of disciplines involved in electronic music production will allow you to progress towards potential careers in composition, sound design, production, recording, engineering, live performance, music for visual media, music journalism and sonic arts practice.

 + YEAR 1